 In order to ensure the construction of your new residence fully complies with the NC Residential Code, we require the following information:

-Site Plan - one copy of a site plan (drawn to scale) must be submitted that show the following:
+Site Plan - (drawn to scale) must be submitted that show the following:

 all property lines with dimensions